Our Global Team

 More about Allison

-More about Teo
+More about Kate

-More about James
+More about Lib

 Fiona Conner owns and runs a price comparison website, with varied experience from biotechnology to web projects.
 Her daughter developed type 1 diabetes at the age of three.
 Fiona grew up in a developing country and has first-hand experience of under-resourced healthcare.
 She is excited to work with T1International as they give people worldwide the chance to tell their own stories.
 She is passionate about changing the way spending on type 1 is prioritised by governments and wants to see a world where everyone has access what they need to manage this challenging condition.